 A very particular way to see Bariloche is by combining hiking, swimming and climbing techniques.

 is by combining hiking, swimming and climbing techniques.
 Canyoning, also known as canyoneering, is a sport related to adventure travel.
 It requires skills, aptitude and endurance.
 During the navigation along ravines, rapids or pools, there is only one item that will help us float: our own body.
 Some tourist operators offer the chance to hire a canyoning tour: an atypical, attractive and novel excursion.

+The journey includes jumping from natural diving spots, hiking on rocks, rappelling down cascades, as well as crossings to deep pools in the river.
+Of course all these activities demand physical fitness and a great fondness for adventure and adrenaline.
 In general, the companies selling this kind of adventure travel outing also rent the necessary apparel to enjoy all these activities safely: a helmet, a neoprene jacket to dive in the cold waters and a safety harness to climb.
 Salto del Vasco Cascade, located on arroyo de la Virgen

+, is 45 meters high, ideal for all those people who would like to practice canyoning.
 The instructors usually choose this spot to start the tour.
 They provide all the necessary technical instruction in advance, so that adventurers may enjoy this practice without any inconvenience.

+The first aim is to reach the top of Salto del Vasco.
+At first, everyone climbs on foot.
+In the event that the soil features become harsh, they may use the help of ropes or other elements employed by mountaineers.
+Some very amusing falls appear at the top of the cascade.
+This is the spot where descent begins.
+Huge pools are perfectly set for adventurers to dive into the creek and enjoy a wonderful context, surrounded by lush vegetation.
 The tour demands that visitors should know certain steps.
 When in sites with mild slopes, they need to sit on the polished rock and let themselves be carried away by the water.
 When in the steeper zones, they should use ropes to rappel down.